fcdoc/doc/en/flashduty/advanced/customize_incident_attrs.md

 ---
-brief: By modifying push parameters, you can customize the severity and title of the incident
+brief: By modifying the push parameters, you can customize the severity and title of the incident
 ---

 # Customize Incident Title and Severity

-Customize the severity, title, and other information of the incident by modifying push parameters.
+Customize the severity, title, and other information of the incident by modifying the push parameters.

 ## Customize Severity

 **Add Query parameter severity to the push address to cover the severity of incident .**

 > [!NOTE]
-> Adapt to all integrations that report alerts through webhooks.
+> Adapt to all integrations that report alerts via webhooks.

 Some alert integrations (such as AWS CloudWatch) do not support severity differentiation.
-In this case, you can specify the severity in the integration push address.
-Different alert policies can be configured with different push addresses to differentiate the severity of the alert.
+In such cases, you can specify the severity in the integration push address.
+Different alert policies can be configured with different push addresses to differentiate the severity of the alerts.

 Example: The following address specifies the severity parameter, with the value Info ( **note the first letter is capitalized** ). alert pushed through this address will always have the severity overridden to Info .
 ```